-Measuring Accuracy.
-Similar to other studies [4], [5], [6], [7], [8], we use a k nearest neighbor (kNN) classifier for localization.
+Measuring the Accuracy.
+The most important metric in localization is the accuracy of the system -measured as the percentage of testing samples whose classification matches the true location.
+Similar to other studies [4, 5, 6, 7, 8], we use a k nearest neighbor (kNN) classifier for localization.
 In our case we use k = 1, a single training fingerprint for each coordinate, in order to capture the worst case behavior4.
-The accuracy of the system is measured as the percentage of testing samples whose classification correctly matches their location.